juri-sinitson/process-docs/photo.md

 <!-- TOC --><a name="goals"></a>
 ## Goals
 1. Identify the best motif
-1. Joy for all participants during walks or hikes with others
+1. Joy for all participants during walks or hikes

 <!-- TOC --><a name="achieved-by-1"></a>
 ## Achieved by